 Married to Cheryl for many fine years, Joe lives in Shaler, and has two adult daughters, Bethany and Megan.
 His interests are volunteering with Fair Districts PA to eliminate gerrymandering in Pennsylvania, traveling, bicycling, family activities, and wonderful times with his

-three four grandchildren.
+three four five (!) grandchildren.